Charlotte Park, Florida

 Charlotte Park is a census-designated place (CDP) in Charlotte County, Florida, United States.
 The population was 2,667 at the 2020 census, up from 2,325 at the 2010 census.
 It is part of the Punta Gorda, Florida Metropolitan Statistical Area, included in the North Port-Bradenton, Florida Combined Statistical Area.

 Geography

-Charlotte Park is located next to Punta Gorda, the Charlotte County seat, at (26.904421, -82.046136).
+Charlotte Park is located next to Punta Gorda, the Charlotte County seat.
 It is bordered by the larger city to the north, west, and south.
 The eastern edge of the CDP follows U.S. Route 41, the Tamiami Trail.

 According to the United States Census Bureau, the CDP has a total area of 3.4 sqkm, of which 2.7 sqkm is land and 0.7 sqkm, or 20.58%, is water.
 The CDP is crossed by several canals which lead southwest to Charlotte Harbor, an inlet of the Gulf of Mexico.